GuillaumeRoussin/spring-boot-react-portfolio/README.md

 ## Description

 **Climber Connect** is a full-stack web application that allows users to create and manage climber profiles, register as climbers, and organize climbing activities.
 Users can store their favorite climbing locations on a map and create climbing groups to organize outings with others.
 The app is built with Spring Boot on the backend and React on the frontend, providing a seamless experience for both user management and map integration.

 ## Proof of concepts

 ### Backend

 - **Authentication**: Springboot application secured with Auth0 Jwt and Spring security including roles and privileges.
 - **Api**: CRUD API using RestController and DTOS.
 Jarkata and Passay are used for data validation.
 Spring security authorities is used for route protection.
 Pagination using Spring data JPA.
+- **Geometry Data**: Usage of Hibernate-spatial.
+Storing POINT or POLYGON in database.
+Object on java side are from org.locationtech.jts.geom.

 ### Frontend

 - **Routing**: React application provides secured routes (using React router) based on roles and unsecured ones for sign-in and sign-up.
 - **Api**: React query and zod are used for getting and mutate data.
-Server side pagination is also implemented (shadcn/ui tables).
+Server side pagination is also implemented ( shadcn/ui tables).
 - **Map**: React leaflet map implementation.
+User can create point and polygons (with names, descriptions ...) and save them to database.

 ## Technologies Used